xzwang2005/Prelude/crack_the_code/Chap_1/how_and_what_exactly_did_we_build.md

 This line of code means grab *breakpad* from: *https://chromium.googlesource.com/breakpad/breakpad.git* and sync to revision *a61afe7a3e865f1da7ff7185184fe23977c2adca*.
 The code should be downloaded to *src/third_party/breakpad/breakpad*.

-DEPS also defines a list of *hooks*.
+DEPS also defines a list of *hooks* for extra works.
 For example, the following hook gets the *gn* executable we used in the last post:

 ```
   {